 Other domestic activities that target certain PFAS include:

-In 2024, Health Canada published the Objective for Canadian drinking water quality – Per- and polyfluoroalkyl substances that recommends a single treatment-based value for a group of PFAS in Canadian drinking water.
-The objective, based on the sum of 25 specific PFAS, serves to reduce potential exposure to PFAS through drinking water while the reassessment of the guidelines and screening values is being completed.
+The Objective for Canadian Drinking Water Quality – Per- and Polyfluoroalkyl Substances was published by Health Canada in 2024.
+It recommends a single treatment-based value for a group of PFAS in Canadian drinking water.
+The objective of 30 ng/L applies to the sum of 25 specific PFAS and serves to reduce potential exposure to PFAS through drinking water while the formal guidelines are being revised.

 Federal Environmental Quality Guidelines for PFOS in surface water for the protection of aquatic life, fish tissue, wildlife diet for mammalian and avian consumers of aquatic biota, and in bird eggs.
 The development of guidelines for PFOA is currently underway.

-In May 2023, the Canadian Food Inspection Agency (CFIA) proposed an interim standard for PFAS in biosolids as part of the Government's coordinated suite of risk mitigation measures intended to minimize human and environmental exposure to PFAS.
-The CFIA will continue to engage with the provinces, municipalities, and the biosolids industry to implement the interim standard for PFAS in biosolids imported or sold in Canada as fertilizers.
+The Canadian Food Inspection Agency (CFIA) began enforcing an interim standard for PFAS in biosolids in October 2024 as part of the Government's coordinated suite of risk mitigation measures intended to minimize human and environmental exposure to PFAS.
+The CFIA, provinces, municipalities, and biosolids industry are working together to implement the interim standard for PFAS in biosolids imported or sold in Canada as fertilizers.

 The Government of Canada works with other governments internationally on initiatives that address PFAS, including through the OECD and the Stockholm Convention on Persistent Organic Pollutants.
-Canada has successfully nominated LC-PFCAs, their salts and related compounds for addition to the Stockholm Convention.
+Canada has successfully nominated LC-PFCAs, their salts and related compounds to be listed to the Stockholm Convention.

-Other toxic substances are added to Part 2 of Schedule 1 and are prioritized for pollution prevention.
+Other toxic substances are added to Part 2 of Schedule 1 and are prioritized for pollution prevention actions, which may include prohibition.

-Regulations specifying criteria for the classification of substances that pose the highest risk or that are carcinogenic, mutagenic or toxic to reproduction will be developed.
-When criteria are available, some substances considered for addition to Part 2 of Schedule 1 may instead be considered for addition to Part 1 of Schedule 1.
+Regulations specifying criteria for the classification of substances that pose the highest risk or that are carcinogenic, mutagenic or toxic to reproduction are under development.
+When these criteria become available, some substances considered for addition to Part 2 of Schedule 1 may instead be considered for addition to Part 1 of Schedule 1.

-Publication of the Revised Risk Management Scope aims to inform interested parties of proposed risk management options and initiate discussion about their development.
-To address the potential concerns for human health and the environment from the class of PFAS, excluding fluoropolymers as defined in the Updated Draft State of PFAS report, the Government is considering:
+Publication of the risk management approach aims to inform interested parties of proposed risk management actions and continue discussion about their development.
+To address the potential concerns for human health and the environment from the class of PFAS, excluding fluoropolymers as defined in the report, the Government of Canada is proposing the following new risk management actions through a phased prohibition under CEPA:

-In addition, other ongoing actions on PFAS will continue, such as the development of drinking water guidelines and environmental quality guidelines, the management of contaminated sites, and the continued administration of existing risk management actions outlined above.
-Furthermore, voluntary risk management actions are also being considered as described in the Revised Risk Management Scope document.
+In addition, other ongoing actions on PFAS will continue, such as the development of environmental quality guidelines, management of contaminated sites, and the continued administration of existing risk management actions outlined above.
+Furthermore, voluntary risk management actions are also being considered as described in the risk management approach.

-Risk management options may evolve through consideration of assessments and risk management options or actions published for other substances.
+Risk management actions may evolve through consideration of assessments and risk management options or actions published for other substances under the CMP.
 This is to ensure effective, coordinated, and consistent risk management decision-making.

 Use the Substances Search tool to find substances that are referenced in certain legislative or regulatory instruments or on Government of Canada websites.

-Assessments conducted under CEPA focus on risks of exposure of the general population.
+Assessments conducted under CEPA focus on risks of exposure of the general population, including populations who may be disproportionately impacted.
 Hazards related to chemicals used in the workplace are defined within the Workplace Hazardous Materials Information System (WHMIS).
-If a substance is harmful to the general population, it could also be of concern for individuals in situations where a higher volume of the substance is used or where the substance is used for a longer duration (for example, the workplace).
 The Government of Canada recognizes that it is the responsibility of the federal, provincial and territorial occupational health and safety organizations to coordinate legislation for the safe use of chemicals in the workplace.
 We are working to support this role by integrating the information, tools, and/or technical expertise of the CMP and Health Canada's Workplace Hazardous Products Program.